 There is no magic cure for age-related dog dementia, but a number of treatments appear to help slow the process somewhat, and to varying degrees.
 The following canine cognitive dysfunction treatments have been shown in scientific studies to help.
 (References are at the bottom of this page.)

-Please check with your veterinarian if you suspect your dog has canine cognitive dysfunction.
+Please check with your veterinarian or a veterinary behaviorist if you suspect your dog has canine cognitive dysfunction.
 Even the over-the-counter supplements below can have side effects and interact with other prescription or over-the-counter drugs your dog takes.
 Some antioxidants have toxic levels.

 Anipryl (U.S. brand name for selegiline) has been shown to slow the progression of canine cognitive dysfunction.
 It is a drug that is used to treat Parkinson’s in humans.
 It is available now for dogs in tablets and chewables.
 If your vet prescribes it, try to shop around.
 Its price really varies.
 The doses for dogs that you can buy on cards are quite expensive.
 But it can also be purchased in generic tablets quite cheaply.

 Some prescription drugs commonly used in Europe for canine cognitive dysfunction are nicergoline, propentofylline, and adrafanil.
 Of these, adrafanil has shown the most promise in studies.
 (See references below.)